-OUT OF STOCK until Late February - Sorry for the Inconvience
+OUT OF STOCK until 3rd week of March - Sorry for the Inconvience

 Dana 60 Heavy Duty Double Adjustable Double Arms.

 These steering arms are our most popular selling Dana 60 steering arms.
 We made the first set of these arms in 1999 for the Dana 60 front axle we swapped into our 89 Chevy.
 These steering arms are designed to put the tie-rod behind the axle, and the draglink across the front of the axle.
 This will allow you to move your axle forward without having any interference with the pitman arm and the tie-rod.
 These arms work great in Jeep CJ and YJ applications, as well as full size Chevy trucks, Toyota mini trucks, and Toyota FJ-40 60 swaps.

 These arms have the fifth hole machined into them to work with Reid knuckles, but still fit stock knuckles.
 The rear facing driver's side arm has been reworked to finally get all 5 studs on a Reid knuckle.

 This HDA version has an adjustable upper set screw for pre-loading the kingpin.
 The spring that is used from the factory can contribute to "death wobble" when it deflects.
 With the HDA arms, the spring is removed and replaced by a washer and set screw.
 This will allow you to tighten your knuckle pre-load at any time as the kingpin bushing wears out.
 They arms will also work well with Reid bronze upper bushings.